veltzer/jschess/README.md

 * as a result of being pure javascript totally controllable programatically.
 * looks best
 * sits on top of good infrastructure (raphaeljs).
+* you can have your board at any size you want (because of scalable graphics).

 Mark Veltzer, 2012, mark.veltzer@gmail.com